Introduction

 Replace Links with Button in Emails

 Should you wish to, you can replace text links with more visual buttons.
-This is a little complicated to achieve with email HTML than it would in say a standard web page.
+This is a little more complicated to achieve with email HTML than it would in say a standard web page.
 The image below show the simple text in the email replace with a clickable button:

 Note: When updating your email templates, consider where you make the changes.
 If you apply the changes at a Document Selector level then this can mean you might have to repeat the process more than once.
 However, if you update the email templates in the Site Document Selectors then the inheriting Document Selectors inherit the template change.
 If you make the changes within the App (Email Templates) then all Document Selectors will inherit the button.